This post may contain affiliate links. I will be compensated when a purchase is made through these links.

 Though this one is a little more far fetched in regards to boosting your confidence, I find that if you have a place for things, you’re really saving yourself some later anxiety (which can ultimately lead to your confidence level.)

 Put your backpack in the same place every day, hang your keys on their hook – putting things in a specified spot deters you from running around hectically later on looking for them.
-Which can cause an unnecessary amount of anxiety, and in turn make you see less of yourself.
+Which can cause an unnecessary amount of anxiety.

 Another reason things should have their place is so there isn’t a mess!
 If all of your stuff is just thrown around everywhere, you’re proving to yourself that you’re kind of lazy (sorry, but it’s true!).
 If you can’t even keep your home in order (of some sorts), how are you supposed to keep your mind in order!?